Horizontal Rows On The Periodic Table

 Electronegativity

 Electronegativity, which measures the ability of an atom to attract electrons in a chemical bond, also generally increases across a period.
-This is because the increasing nuclear charge and decreasing atomic radius make it easier for an atom to attract additional electrons.
+Which means this is because the increasing nuclear charge and decreasing atomic radius make it easier for an atom to attract additional electrons.
 Elements on the left side of the period are electropositive (tend to lose electrons), while those on the right side are electronegative (tend to gain electrons).

 Metallic Character